 The Ivory Foundation is developing a multi-stage project to introduce young people to the world of agriculture.
-Livestock farming, market gardening and food crops are seen here as opportunities for the future of deaf and hard-of-hearing students at St Paul’s School in Hlotse, Lesotho.
+Livestock farming, market gardening and food crops are seen here as career opportunities for deaf and hard-of-hearing young people at St Paul’s School in Hlotse, Lesotho.

-Lesotho is a small landlocked country in South Africa, where 43% of the population lives below the poverty line ($1.25 a day) and more than 23% of the adult population is HIV positive.
+Lesotho is a small landlocked country within South Africa, where 43% of the population lives below the poverty line ($1.25 a day) and over 23% of the adult population is HIV positive.
 St Paul’s School, funded by the NGO Sentebale, is located in Leribe, at the northern tip of the country, and brings together deaf and dumb children aged 5 to 14 from rural areas and very disadvantaged backgrounds.

-St Paul’s School was established in 1981, and was the first school for children and young people with hearing loss in the country.
-It is located in the northern part of the country about 92 km from the capital Maseru.
-It is administered, in accordance with the laws of Lesotho governing the education sector, by a school board composed of representatives of the teaching body, parents and the local chief.
+St Paul’s was founded in 1981, and was the first school for deaf children and young people in the country.
+It is located in the northern part of the country, around 92 km from the capital Maseru, and is managed, in accordance with Lesotho’s education laws, by a school board made up of representatives of the teaching staff, parents and the local chief.

-St Paul works as a boarding school and is currently in charge of 200 children, to whom is offers the chance to come out of their isolation by learning sign language and receiving quality education and living environment.
-At the end of their schooling, the children return to their village of origin and continue to be followed by the school for a professional insertion.
+It operates as a boarding school and currently looks after 240 children, offering them the chance to break out of their isolation by teaching them sign language and providing them with a quality education and living environment for several years.
+At the end of their schooling, the children return to their village of origin and continue to be monitored by the school with a view to their professional integration.

--To meet the needs of the school canteen by self-production of vegetables, eggs, milk, and pork.
+Firstly, to meet the needs of the school canteen through the self-production of vegetables, eggs, milk and pork.

-Secondly, to train the schoolchildren, particularly the older ones, to a know-how that will be useful when they return to their respective villages.
+Secondly, to train the schoolchildren, particularly the older ones, in skills that will be useful to them when they return to their respective villages.

-In 2018, the principle of a micro farm is developed to offer older children the opportunity to settle with a self-made building, a herd, and tools and seeds to start their own business in their home village: this is the Farming Our Future project.
+In 2018, the principle of a micro-farm is being developed to offer the older children the opportunity to set up their own livestock, a self-built building, and the tools and seeds to start up their business in their home village: this is the Farming Our Future project.